 Depending on your flight’s depature, you will have half a day’s fishing today returning to the lodge for lunch.
 After lunch and a short siesta you will gather your gear for your transfer back to the airport and your late afternoon flight back to Buenos Aires and connections to the US.

-The watershed fished by Carrileufu Valley Lodge begins in the Dos Picos Mountains, where snowmelt feeds the Lago Cholila, and ends at the Rio Grande (which is named the Rio Futaleufu in Chile).
+The watershed fished by Carrileufu River Lodge begins in the Tres Picos Mountains, where snowmelt feeds the Lago Cholila and ends at the Rio Grande (which is named the Rio Futaleufu in Chile).
 The rivers surrounding the lodge flow clean nearly all year, with most sediments settling in the deep lakes.
 The clarity of the rivers allows anglers to enjoy sight-fishing as well as prospecting from a raft or while wading.
 The waters predominantly fished by the lodge’s guides are the Rio Rivadavia, Rio Carrileufu, Rio Frey, Lago Menendez, and several small tributaries that can hold surprisingly large fish.

-In addition to the numerous waters found in Los Alerces National Park, we can also arrange a three day wilderness float on the Rio Chubut from December to March.
+In addition to the numerous waters found in Los Alerces National Park, the lodge can also arrange a three day wilderness float on the Rio Chubut from December to late February.
 The lodge can take two to six anglers on this adventure and they will provide all camping equipment with well prepared wilderness meals.

 If you are an avid photographer let us know ahead of time and we may be able to set up a workshop with the noted Argentine photographer Diego Ortiz Mugica.
 There is an additional fee associated with this venture.

-A hearty breakfast is served at 9:00am (this is Patagonia, you can fish till late in the evening); lunch is usually on the river; there’s an open bar for drinks in the living room after a day of fishing; and a three course dinner is served late, in the Patagonia style, with an emphasis on the famous local grass fed beef and lamb.
-The food is good: homemade bread; fresh salad; fruit; vegetables; and cheese and sausages that reflect the European immigrants who settled the region in the 20th century.
+A hearty breakfast is served between 8:00am and 9:00am (this is Patagonia, you can fish till late in the evening); lunch is usually on the river; there’s an open bar for drinks in the living room after a day of fishing; and a three course dinner is served late, in the Patagonia style, with an emphasis on the famous local grass fed beef and lamb.
+The food is great: homemade bread, fresh salad, fruit, vegetables, cheese and sausages that reflect the European immigrants who settled the region in the 20th century.
 Good Malbec, Sauvignon Blanc and other Argentine wines are included, as are soft drinks and beer.